djoven89/zentyal-aws/docs/zentyal-configuration.en.md

     Feb 18 11:31:31 arthas postfix/qmgr[18435]: B0E32FEF75: removed
     ```

-    Como se puede apreciar, el email procedente de una cuenta de GMail llegó al servidor, el servicio de Amavis lo analizó y denegó debido a la extensión del archivo adjunto.
-A continuación se lo notificó a la cuenta `issues@icecrown.es` y finalmente, devolvió el correo a la cuenta externa.
+    As can be seen, the email from a GMail account arrived at the server, the Amavis service analyzed it and denied it due to the extension of the attached file.
+Then it notified `issues@icecrown.es` and finally returned the email to the external account.

 10. Finally, we confirm that the `issues@icecrown.es` account has an email with our latest test.

     ![Mail confirmation](assets/zentyal/mailfilter-confirmed_spam.png "Mail confirmation")

 At this point, our email service is secure enough to be used in production.
 However, it is highly recommended to configure at least **SPF** and **DKIM**, and ideally, **DMARC**.
-These security configurations are discussed on the `Hardening` page.
+These security configurations are discussed on the [Hardening](https://zentyal-aws.projects.djoven.es/en/zentyal-hardening/) page.
 Additionally, it is also recommended to establish certificates issued by recognized certification authorities such as Let's Encrypt.
-Again, this will be addressed on another page of the project, specifically in `Certificates`.
+Again, this will be addressed on another page of the project, specifically in [Certificates](https://zentyal-aws.projects.djoven.es/en/zentyal-certificates/).

 ### CA module